Advanced c interview questions and answers

 Explanation:

-A pointer to such an array which contents is character constants is known as pointer to array of character constant.
+A pointer that points to an array whose elements are character constants is known as a pointer to an array of character constants.

 What will be output if you will execute following code?